Giving to Physics Education Through AAPT

-You may make online contributions, donate by mail or phone, or give securities.
+Contributions are accepted online, by mail, or by phone.
 Please click the appropriate link below to contribute to the future of AAPT.
 Upon completion, you will receive a receipt for your records.
-AAPT is recognized as a non-profit organization by the U.S. Internal Revenue Service.
+AAPT is recognized as a 501(c)3 non-profit organization by the U.S. Internal Revenue Service.
 Gifts to AAPT are tax deductible.

 AAPT is recognized by GuideStar as a Trusted Partner.
 Financial reports are available at Guidestar.org.
 You can read reviews by our donors on their website and below.

 If you do not have an AAPT account and would like to donate, please proceed to our online contributions page.